ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 You can run a rendering pass and *draw* something onto our *surface*.

 To encode any commands to be issued to GPU, you need to create a `CommandEncoder`.
-Modern APIs record commands into command buffers,rather than issuing commands one by one, and submit all of them at once.
+Modern APIs record commands into command buffers, rather than issuing commands one by one, and submit all of them at once.

 In WebGPU, this is done through a `CommandEncoder` as shown below: